Be Still and Know that I am God – The Meaning of Be Still Will Surprise You

 For whatever reason, meditation has not been a mainstay of traditional Christian, religious organizations.
 Prayer and Bible reading are encouraged as well as the occasional mention of contemplative prayer, but not so much meditation.
 Jesus, John the Baptist and others went off to meditate and to take themselves away from the hectic world.

 Romans 12:2 says, “And do not be conformed to this world, but be transformed by the renewing of your mind, so that you may prove what the will of God is, that which is good and acceptable and perfect.”
-Meditation helps to renew the mind.
+Meditation helps to renew the mind, to be still, to let go and surrender, to shut up the thoughts that do not serve us.

 Many people are intimidated by silence.
 Silence can cause you to address issues that you might be running from.
 It’s easy to fill each day with busyness and then block out concerns through hours of mind-numbing television viewing, Internet surfing or reading magazines.
 None of these activities are bad.
 However, if they are used to fill a void that is not being filled, over time, the toll will manifest itself in the form of lost relationships, lost opportunities and lost dreams never being fulfilled.